Skip to main content

 Most of the lawsuits allege that Johnson’s Baby Powder caused ovarian cancer.
 Many of the plaintiffs are women who used the product for years, specifically in their genital area.
 The defendant claims their product is safe and does not cause cancer.

 While the medical research is inconclusive, plaintiffs insist that the company knew about the ovarian cancer risk factors but failed to warn consumers.
-In this section, we will answer some of the most frequently asked questions about the Johnson & Johnson talcum powder cancer claims.
+This article answers some frequently asked questions about the Johnson & Johnson talcum powder cancer claims.

 What is talcum powder?